davideicardi/live-plugin-manager/README.md

 - Update/uninstall packages
 - Any Node.js packages can be installed
   - No special configuration is required
-- Installd packages can have dependencies
+- Installed packages can have dependencies
   - dependencies are automatically installed
   - when updating a dependencies all dependents are reloaded
-- Support for concurrency operation on filesystem (cloud/webfarm scenario where file system is shared)
+- Support for concurrency operation on filesystem (cloud/web farm scenario where file system is shared)
   - A filesystem lock is used to prevent multiple instances to work on the same filesystem in the same moment
 - Each package run in an semi isolated environment (VM sandbox)
 - Set different environment variables for each package